Marketing analytics strengthen your brand story.

 Brand engagement is more than the touchpoints that mark the path to a purchase.
 Marketing analytics allows you to evaluate campaign performance using metrics from any digital activity.
-For example, the Quality of Experience (QoE) metrics allow you to analyze how video quality impacts engagement, time spent, ad impressions, and more.
-You can collect data on buffering, bitrates, errors, and viewer drop-off data.
+For example, the Quality of Experience (QoE) metrics allow you to analyse how video quality impacts engagement, time spent, ad impressions and more.
+You can collect data on buffering, bitrates, errors and viewer drop-off data.
 All this contributes to a better vision on how your audiences interact with your video content.

-Over-the-top (OTT) analytics, on the other hand, provide measurement of both video and apps on IP-connected devices including Roku, Apple TV, Chromecast, and Xbox One.
+Over-the-top (OTT) analytics, on the other hand, provide measurement of both video and apps on IP-connected devices including Roku, Apple TV, Chromecast and Xbox One.
 Combine OTT analytics with QoE metrics and more to get a complete view of content engagement.
-You can see how video content drives viewer behavior, revealing opportunities for ad monetization.
+You can see how video content drives viewer behaviour, revealing opportunities for ad monetisation.

 When you stream your story outside the web, you’re able to follow traffic to web or mobile properties down to the minute.
 For example, you can determine if TV ads are driving people to online interactions as they are being aired.
 Marketing analytics allows you to quickly build and deliver video experiences to targeted audiences based upon common characteristics, such as age and viewing frequency.

 Your audiences aren’t bound to their desktops anymore.
 So your brand story has to make sense when consumed through multiple devices.
 Mobile analytics should be infused into your overall analytics view, so you can analyse and improve how your mobile customers interact with your story.
 This includes understanding how mobile web and mobile app behaviour connects into your customer journey.